magepages/mpdocs/docs/better-popup/index.md

 * **Background Color**
   * Allow choosing the background color for the popup
-  * The default background color is #3d9bc7
+  * The default background color depends on the selected template

 * **Text Color**
   * Choose the text color for the popup's display content
-  * The default text color is #ffffff
+  * The default text color depends on the selected template

 * **Popup Success**